Signs as Tokens: A Retrieval-Enhanced Multilingual Sign Language Generator

 AخA

-title={Signs as Tokens: An Autoregressive Multilingual Sign Language Generator},
+title={Signs as Tokens: A Retrieval-Enhanced Multilingual Sign Language Generator},

 author={Zuo, Ronglai and Potamias, Rolandos Alexandros and Ververas, Evangelos and Deng, Jiankang and Zafeiriou, Stefanos},